 A Joint Honours degree fosters your analytical, evaluative, critical and creative thinking, together with your ability to learn and synthesise new skills and ideas.

 Because Joint Honours gives you the flexibility to cover two subjects in one degree, you will also be able to demonstrate your organisational skills and capacity to work to deadlines, communicate effectively and carry out independent research.

 Our students have taken the opportunity to combine Film and Television Studies with a wide range of other subjects from Journalism to Zoology.
 Popular Joint Honours subject combinations include:

 What you will study

-You can study Film and Television Studies as a joint subject.
+You can study Film and Television Studies as either a joint, major or minor subject.
 This will determine how many modules you’ll study at each stage.
 Please check your other subject to ensure it is possible to create your chosen combination.

 The number of modules you take will depend on how you decide to combine Film and Television Studies with your other subject.
 You will study modules such as: